alma-connect/techblog/_posts/2014-04-05-alma-connect-todos.markdown

 categories: [logstash, elasticsearchm, kibana, mongoid, mongodb, rails, intern, todo]
 ---

-I would admit that [Alma Connect](http://www.almaconnect.com) codebase is not in its best shape.
-The culprit is evolving project and software erosion.
-You can read the brilliant post by heroku on [erosion resistance](https://blog.heroku.com/archives/2011/6/28/the_new_heroku_4_erosion_resistance_explicit_contracts).
-Evolving project is very subjective issue.
-In a startup you want to build fast, release fast, tweak fast.
-All this urgency created due to fast is too much.
-Often times you intentionally let bad code slip into the codebase to save time.

-Today we will talk about the things which we want TODO at alma connect, but can not due to the fast pace of the world.
-We are looking for interns for these projects and we promise to provide a very good learning experience.
+In an evolving project it is difficult to maintain quality while evolving and changing feature set.
+Every once in a while its necessary to take a time out and refactor code to get it back in shape.
+In this article we will talk about the things which we want TODO at alma connect.
+We are looking for interns for these projects and promise to provide a very good learning experience.

 - [Setup analytics engine](#setup-analytics-engine)
 - [Grape for composable api end points in rails](#grape-api-rails)